Z Translator — Privacy Policy

 The Z Translator extension itself makes zero outbound network requests.
 Translation, lookup, settings, voice enumeration, and UI rendering are all local.
 The only optional outbound connection that can occur as a result of using the extension is:

-Neither of these connections is initiated automatically by the extension; both require an explicit user action.
+None of these connections is initiated automatically by the extension; all require an explicit user action.

 Permissions the extension requests, and why